Extreme stress during childhood may prevent some children from integrating their experiences into one cohesive identity.

-Nonpossession forms tend to be less apparent to others.
+Nonpossession forms tend to be less apparent to others, although they may display a sudden shift in affect or interpersonal manner.
 People may feel a sudden alteration in their sense of self, perhaps feeling as though they were observers of their own speech, emotions, and actions, rather than the agent.

 Dissociative identity disorder usually occurs in people who experienced overwhelming stress or trauma during childhood.
-In the United States, Canada, and Europe, about 90% of people with this disorder had been severely abused (physically, sexually, or emotionally) or neglected when they were children.
+In the United States, Canada, and Europe, about 90% of people with this disorder have a history of severe abuse (physical, sexual, or emotional) or neglect during childhood.
 Some people have not been abused but have experienced an important early loss (such as death of a parent), a serious medical illness, or other overwhelmingly stressful events.

 As children develop, they must learn to integrate complicated and different types of information and experiences into a cohesive, complex personal identity.
 Sexual and physical abuse that occurs in childhood when personal identity is developing may have lasting effects on the person's ability to form a single, unified identity, especially when the abusers are parents or caregivers.

 Children who are abused may go through phases in which different perceptions, memories, and emotions of their life experiences are kept segregated.
+This segregation of experiences is intensified by parents or other caretakers who behave inconsistently over time (for example, being by turns affectionate or abusive), a behavior that is called betrayal trauma.
 Over time, such children may develop an increasing ability to escape the abuse by "going away," by detaching themselves from their harsh physical environment, or by retreating into their own mind.
 Each phase or traumatic experience may be used to produce a different identity.

 However, if such vulnerable children are sufficiently protected and soothed by truly caring adults, dissociative identity disorder is less likely to develop.